lkrsova/lkrsova.github.io/_pages/aboutme.md

 ---
 title: About me
-subtitle: Originally from Central Europe, currently residing in Upstate New York.
-I am an iSchool PhD student in an interdisciplinary field of information science & technology, studying AI in video games.
+subtitle: A game designer at Warhorse Studio and information science PhD candidate on hiatus.
+Studying AI in video games and how humans interact with non-playable characters.
 featured_image: /images/me-leni.jpg
 ---